 CCC staff record client attendance at each session and this will be recorded in accordance with RTO policy and procedure.
 Clients must attend all scheduled classes at the times indicated if they have enrolled for face to face training.
 CCC recognises that sometimes clients may be unable to attend due to unforeseen circumstances.
-If for any reason a client is

-Cheltenham Community Centre Client Information Handbook This is not a controlled document when printed.
-December 2022 V1 unable to attend all or part of a planned session, they are to contact the Adult Education Coordinator on (03) 9583 0095.
+If for any reason a client is unable to attend all or part of a planned session, they are to contact the Adult Education Coordinator on (03) 9583 0095.